 - Qualifications of research team

-- Involvement by one or more NCARE members
+- Involvement by 1 or more NCARE members

 Additional considerations will include:

-- Assurance that the project is feasible for completion with available resources within the one- or two-year time frame
+- Assurance that the project is feasible for completion with available resources within the 1- or 2-year time frame

 - Compliance with NIH and Food and Drug Administration guidelines